parchmentglow/dp-tools/README.md

-**1. Flex layout from plaintext TOC** is a [self-contained HTML file](https://parchmentglow.github.io/dp-tools/Flex%20layout%20from%20plaintext%20TOC.html) that converts certain plaintext tables of contents to HTML using a flex layout.
+**1. [Flex layout from plaintext TOC](https://parchmentglow.github.io/dp-tools/Flex%20layout%20from%20plaintext%20TOC.html)** is a self-contained HTML page that converts certain plaintext tables of contents to HTML using a flex layout.
 This recently became an accessibility recommendation at DP.

 ----